mikependon/RepoDB.NET/pages/classes/entitymapfluentdefinition.md

 ---

-A class that is used to define a data entity level mappings specifically for the table/columns, primary/identity columns, database types and class/property handlers.
+A class that is being used to define a data entity level mappings specifically for the table/columns, primary/identity columns, database types and class/property handlers.
 It is the result of the `Entity()` method of the [FluentMapper](/mapper/fluentmapper) mapper class.

 ### Mapping a Database Table/View